covcom/304CEM/labs/week3/worksheet3.md

 	- `store.js` and `model.js` both extend their constructor prototypes
 	- `store.js` and `model.js` both export their constructor to a global namespace at the end

 These things are all typical of the "module pattern" in JS.
-For ore on it, see the website linked to above.
+For more on it, see the website linked to above.

 #### Test your understanding